 Trip no. 1 - Venice, December 2019

 Not having a set program and finding many places closed due to a recent devastating acqua alta, my wife and I wondered aimlessly through the city.
 It was by pure chance that we passed by houses that had ended up in my 'number paintings'.
-These paintings consist of masked figures and the bas-relief and the matching street number found at that address.
+These paintings consist of masked figures and the architectural detail and the matching street number found at that address.
 Tourists usually are impressed by a city surrounded by water and walkable through its innumerable small bridges but are they aware of all the beautiful details on palazzi and even on modest abodes?
 I had found my new direction or an old direction into the present.
 I wanted to do more 'number paintings' and continue to pay homage to a city that never stops amazing me.

 Trip no. 2 - Paris, January 2020

 If the Venice Carnival up to then had been my major source of inspiration, I had found another muse.
 Bursting at the seams with creativity and inspiration after seeing the Francis Bacon show at Centre Pompidou and catching the Magical Paintings art show at the Picasso Museum, I looked at Paris in a different light.
-Walking around the city, I found addresses with other bas-reliefs that I wanted to turn into my 'number paintings’.
+Walking around the city, I found addresses with other architectural details that I wanted to turn into my 'number paintings’.
 I saw these Parisian paintings inhabited by my Venetian masked figures.